 Carla earned her Bachelors Degree in Business Economics from the University of California Santa Barbara, and she is currently employed as the General Manager of a 78 unit condominium complex near the beach in Carpinteria.
 Prior to working in Property Management, she has held careers in Banking and Finance, first with Bank of America specializing in consumer and small business loans, then with Chase Bank as a Real Estate Lending Specialist.

 She is the mother of three grown sons, Eric, Jeremy and Kevin, who attended Carpinteria schools before going away to college, and she is a huge fan of college football and college baseball because of them.
 Avid reader, keen traveler, theater goer and art collector.
 "I don't create anything myself, but I admire what others have created and living with beautiful objects gives me great pleasure and peace."

-He has been involved in education-related activities throughout his career, including being a part-time middle school teacher, professional tutor, in-house corporate trainer, and college-level lecturing and career counseling.
-He also has a long-standing relationship with UCSB’s Bren School of Environmental Science and Management, where he serves on the Dean’s Council and as Chair of the Corporate and Foundation Partners Program.
+He has also been involved in education-related activities throughout his career.
+He has a long-standing relationship with UCSB’s Bren School of Environmental Science and Management, where he serves on the Dean’s Council and as Chair of the Corporate and Foundation Partners Program.

 Kathy Dubock joined the board with a background of over 33 years of teaching and as an avid volunteer for the community.
 She studied communication studies at UCSB and went on to UC Irvine for her teaching degree which culminated with teaching in the SBUSD for 30 years.